 - Electric field

 Agarose gel, a porous matrix, acts as a sieve through which molecules can move.
-Electric field is the force that forces molecules to move through an agarose gel matrix.
+The electric field is the force that forces molecules to move through an agarose gel matrix.
 The molecules must have a net charge, positive or negative, in order to move in an electric field.
 A neutral molecule will not move in an electric field.

-If the molecules are too small (as compared to pore size of the agarose matrix), they will freely move through agarose gel and if the molecules are too big, they will have difficulties entering the agarose gel.
+If the molecules are too small (as compared to the pore size of the agarose matrix), they will freely move through the agarose gel and if the molecules are too big, they will have difficulties entering and moving in the agarose gel.
 In both cases, there will not be any effective separation.
 This sets the size limit of the molecules to be separated by agarose gel electrophoresis.
 Agarose gel is usually used to separate DNA fragments between 100 bp – 30,000 bp (2% – 0.5% agarose gel).
 DNA fragments lower than 100 bp can be separated by polyacrylamide gel electrophoresis (smaller pore size than agarose gel) and for larger fragments, pulse-field gel electrophoresis can be used.

-In order to move under an electric field, the molecules must have net charge at pH of the electrophoretic buffer.
-If a molecule has a net negative charge due to its phosphate backbone at neutral or slightly basic pH (the pH of most electrophoresis buffers used for DNA agarose gel electrophoresis), therefore, moves towards positive electrode.
-Since the DNA mass/charge ratio is the same for all different size fragments, the separation happens only based on size of DNA.
+DNA has a net negative charge due to its phosphate backbone at neutral or slightly basic pH (the pH of most electrophoresis buffers used for DNA agarose gel electrophoresis), therefore, moves toward a positive electrode.
+Since the DNA mass/charge ratio is the same for all different size fragments, the separation happens only based on the size of the DNA.